VISTA DOMESTIC VIOLENCE LAWYER

 Offenses in the “domestic violence” category include spousal abuse, assault, battery, threatening phone calls, criminal threats, stalking, harassment, damaging a phone line, and witness or victim intimidation.
 Once you are arrested, you should not try to reason with or confront a victim or witness because this may lead to more charges, including a restraining order violation.
 You should turn the entire matter over to a skilled Vista domestic violence lawyer as soon as possible.

 The Victim Does Not Need to Agree to Arrests or Prosecution

 Domestic violence crimes are almost always prosecuted by law enforcement agencies even when the alleged victim refuses to press charges or takes back (“recants”) the claims of abuse.
 There does not need to be other witnesses or other evidence beyond what police officers recorded in their report during the time of arrest.
 Additionally, there do not need to be any substantial injuries, or even any injuries at all.
 When both parties seem at fault, the police will generally arrest one person who they believe to be responsible for more of the violence.

 This means that even if you and your spouse or other type of partner have reconciled, the case will likely go forward, and you will need a skilled Vista domestic violence lawyer to help you.
 Potential penalties for spousal abuse are severe and may include jail or prison, domestic violence classes, fines, probation as well as a lifetime prohibition on gun ownership.
 An experienced domestic violence attorney is essential to obtain the best result based on both the facts and law.

 Defenses Against Domestic Violence Accusations

 It can be a daunting feeling to be arrested and charged with domestic violence, but it’s important to remember that you can successfully fight these charges.
-Common defenses used by Vista domestic assault lawyers include:
+Common defenses used by domestic violence attorneys include:

 - 1 Lack of evidence